Disney's Celebrate America: Celebrate Freedom and Independence

+To honor America's 250th anniversary, we welcome you to our Independence Day weekend celebration, as we commemorate this momentous birthday of our great nation.
+With joy, we celebrate the United States of America; a vast mosaic of individuality and inspiration.
+A vibrant palette of cultures and colors.
+A country whose pioneering spirit continues to live on in the hearts and minds of people who cherish freedom across this land.

 Music: "God Bless America" (Irving Berlin), "The Yankee Doodle Boy" (George M. Cohan) and "This Is My Country" (Don Raye and Al Jacobs).

 American Folk Songs*

-Male narrator (2008–2019) and Female narrator (2022–present): The Spirit of America continues to inspire those who believe in their dreams.
+Male narrator (2008–2019) and Female narrator (2022–present): "The Spirit of America continues to inspire those who believe in their dreams.
 From sea to shining sea, we are proud to share all this great and beautiful nation has to offer.
-In the words and melodies of beloved American folk songs, that enduring spirit is found in the music of our land.
+In the words and melodies of beloved American folk songs, that enduring spirit is found in the music of our land."

 Music: "America the Beautiful" (Katharine Lee Bates and Samuel A. Ward), "This Land is Your Land" (Woody Guthrie), "Home on the Range", "Oh My Darling, Clementine" (Percy Montrose), "Oh!
 Susanna" (Stephen Foster), "She'll Be Coming 'Round the Mountain", "Red River Valley" and "Oh Shenandoah".